nicholasdille/k8s-caph-talos/README.md

-# Kubernetes using Cluster API on Hetzner Cloud - eventually with Talos
+I# Kubernetes using Cluster API on Hetzner Cloud - eventually with Talos

 This repository contains an opinionated script to create a Kubernetes cluster using the [Cluster API](https://cluster-api.sigs.k8s.io/) on [Hetzner Cloud](https://www.hetzner.com/de/cloud/) with the option to use [Talos](https://www.talos.dev/) as the operating system.